vamolessa/verco/README.md

 ## Install

 First of all, install rust into your system using [rustup](https://www.rustup.rs/).

-Now you can install verco using Cargo (Rust's package manager).
+Once it's installed, you can proceed to install verco using Cargo (Rust's package manager).

-Now we can clone this repo and install verco.

-Open a terminal and run:
+Open a terminal and run these commands to clone and install verco:

 ```
 git clone https://github.com/matheuslessarodrigues/verco.git